 Being able to walk to the grocery store, a cafe/restaurant or a neighborhood dive bar is very important to us.
-We don’t mean we literally have to be on top of those things.
+We don’t mean we literally have the be on top of those things.
 We’re happy to walk or bike much further than most.
 We’d rather walk 20 minutes to a grocery store than drive for ten.

 Yet at the same time, huge cities just aren’t our jam anymore.
 We know what we want to spend our time doing.
 We don’t need the endless distractions, conveniences and inconveniences, expense, and general craziness that come with big cities.